 Admissions for September 2021:

 In September 2019, we opened our new school with our first Reception intake of children.
+Our school now accommodates Nursery, Reception, Year 1 and Year 2 children.

 Where the school receives more applications than there are places available, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order: